nickmjones/cleanroom/README.md

 ### This is Cleanroom
-A re-engineering of the Custom Ink design system.
+A re-engineering of the Custom Ink design system for consistency, speed, and the modern web.

 ### Notes/Future State/Dependencies
 - https://medium.freecodecamp.org/introducing-css-gridish-helping-teams-to-adapt-css-grid-today-3e031ab222de